rishabh-217/OmniService/README.md

 # OmniService

-This is a project developed for an assignment from &lt;b> Credit Saison.
+This is a project developed for an assignment from <b>Credit Saison</b>.